Riot Games’ Legends of Runeterra: How to Get Started?

 Now that Legends of Runeterra has launched, however, we can go ahead and write about the game itself.
 We’re going to talk about how to get started in this card game, as well as about how turns flow in every match.

 Before you’re able to play, you’ll first need a few cards.
 Luckily, as soon as you finish the tutorial, you’ll get three different decks, each with a unique playstyle.
 By the way, you should definitely pay attention to the tutorial as Legends of Runeterra is quite a bit different than other trading card games.
 As you continue playing and winning matches, you will also acquire boosters with cards that you can use to further customize these decks, or create completely new ones from scratch.
+We covered the best champion cards for LoR in a previous article.

 Your deck is comprised of hero, unit, and spell cards from up to two different regions.
 There are seven different regions in the game, including: